 WATCH THE VIDEO: HIP ROTATIONS: TECHNIQUES FOR INCREASED MOBILITY

 ACTIVE VS. PASSIVE RANGE OF MOTION

-Understanding the difference between the two is essential in being able to understand your body.
-It’s possible to believe that you have the capacity for quite a large range of motion, but this may be due to either hyper-mobility, flexibility, or because it’s available to you passively (using the support of someone or something to move the joint to a particular degree).
+Understanding the difference between active and passive range of motion is essential to being able to understand the body.
+It’s possible to believe that you have the capacity for quite a large range of motion, but this may be due to either hyper-mobility or flexibility, or it’s because it’s available to you passively by using the support of someone or something to move the joint to a particular degree.
 Active range of motion means that you have the strength to move the joint to a particular degree without any assistance other than your own muscle strength.